 Africa

-The vessel which loaded and sailed from the USG with around 8,000 tons of Group II base oils on board, loaded out of Pascagoula for Chevron and will discharge the cargo into storage in Durban.
+The vessel that loaded and sailed from the U.S. Gulf with around 8,000 tons of Group II base oils on board loaded out of Pascagoula for Chevron and will discharge into storage in Durban.
 The base oils will be distributed across South Africa to blenders through the appointed distributorship.

 Still no news reported regarding the large cargo of mixed base oils loading from Europe before the end of this year.
 The cargo may possibly load in early November, although no vessel has been fixed as yet according to shipping lists received by this report.

-In West Africa a cargo of around 9,000-10,000 tons loaded from Fawley for discharging in Guinea, Cote d’Ivoire and Ghana.
-The cargo split will be 5,000 tons of three grades into Tema, with the balance of the parcel being divided between the other two ports, Abidjan and Conakry.
+In West Africa a cargo of around 9,000-10,000 tons loaded from Fawley, U.K., for discharging in Guinea, Cote d’Ivoire and Ghana.
+The cargo split will be 5,000 tons of three grades into Tema, Ghana, with the balance of the parcel being divided between the other two ports in Abidjan and Conakry.

 In Nigeria the exchange rate with the naira/dollar remains volatile causing problems for traders trying to sell base il cargoes into this market with the rate at 1,644 naira to one dollar this week.